BAKIRATHI MANI (English Literature)

 Students have the option of completing a Gender and Sexuality Studies special major.

-1. Special majors must successfully complete the program requirements - GSST 001 and GSST selected courses from at least two different divisions.
+1. Special majors must successfully complete the program requirements - GSST 001 and GSST cross-listed courses from at least two different divisions.

 2. Majors are required to complete GSST 001: Introduction to Gender and Sexuality Studies and to take GSST 091: Seminar in Gender and Sexuality Studies in their senior year